jenschr/LectureFeather/README.md

 ### Code
 The [Example folder](./examples) holds a single .ino file that will test all the features of the board.
 Lots of libraries are required, so be sure to read the Include section of the file.

-Please note that to make ESP32-S3 work painless, we need to add the following two lines to platformio.ini:
+Please note that to make ESP32-S3 work painless in PlatformIO [ref](https://github.com/espressif/arduino-esp32/issues/6762#issuecomment-1182821492), we need to add the following two lines to platformio.ini:

     monitor_speed = 115200
     build_flags = -DARDUINO_USB_MODE=1